aerotron1/ISDB/README.md

 ## General Information

-> Purpose of the project is to design an API on ISDB.
+> Purpose of the project is to design an API to so the client can access the database.
 This is so customers can build various front ends needed to use the database.
+The API includes token based authentication to ensure people pay for access.
 > User Story:-
 > [_here_](https://miro.com/app/board/uXjVOVHkNlY=/)
 > This API provides the following endpoints:-